gabriel-inf/oscars-newtech/doc/source/userdoc/advanced_service_doc.rst

    :scale: 50%
    :align: center

 OSCARS 1.0 supports a number of all-new composable routing capabilities which provide an unprecedented amount of user control over how the :ref:`pce_doc` identifies working solutions.
 All of these services may be triggered without alteration to the underlying code, and without the need for modifying configuration parameters when launching OSCARS.
-This document discusses the PCE service enhancement suite, while :ref:`???` provides details on how the user can exert control over the flow through the PCE to engage and toggle each of the described services.
+This document discusses the PCE service enhancement suite, while :ref:`requestspec` provides details on how the user can exert control over the flow through the PCE to engage and toggle each of the described services.
 The following table offers a listing of the services discussed throughout the remainder of the document.
 Note: Forward-direction circuit route is denoted as **A-Z**, while reverse is denoted as **Z-A**.

 ==========================================   	============